 This post focuses on some of the lighting setups in Spectre, with comments by cinematographer Hoyte van Hoytema, ASC, FSF, NSC, and his gaffer David Smith.
-This post complements my interview with director Sam Mendes, and expands on my article in the American Cinematographer.
+This post complements my interview with director Sam Mendes, and expands on my article in the November 2015 issue of American Cinematographer.

 Hoyte van Hoytema